MakeSchool-Tutorials/Node-Reddit-Clone/P06-Sign-Up-And-Login/content.md

 In the next chapter we'll associate our user record with our posts and comments.

-# Stretch: More Authentication Patterns
+# Stretch Challenges: More Authentication Patterns

 >[challenge]
 > There is a lot more to make a full fledged authentication system.
 See which ones you want to try:
 >